SayBender/Nemo/README.md

 ========
 PyTorch training code and pretrained models for **NEmo** (**NE**vada s**mo**ke detection benchmark).

-The Nemo DETR model is a pretrained model that aims to detect wildfire in the early stages; incipient and growth stage.
+The Nemo wildfire smoke detection benchmark is a pretrained model based on Facebook AI's DETR that aims to detect wildfire in the early stages; incipient and growth stage.
 This model is created for object detection.
 It has a CNN backbone along with encoder-decoder transformers.
 It also uses a loss function for bipartite matching.
 Because of its architecture, it is a much simpler approach.
 It is trained using 2848 unique smoke images.
 The validation dataset included 174 smoke images as well.

 The Nemo model ran with 5 queries, 6 layers, and 30 epochs.
 The results are as follows: